Neural-Based Test Oracle Generation: A Large-scale Evaluation and Lessons Learned: Introduction

-Testing is the standard method for validating that a program meets its requirements.
+\blfootnote{*\textbf{Part of the work was done while interning at Amazon Web Services.}}Testing is the standard method for validating that a program meets its requirements.
 To test a program a \textit{test input} is passed to the program and its output is judged by a \textit{test oracle} that asserts a property of the expected program behavior on the given input~\cite{myers2011art}.
 A test suite is comprised of a set of input-oracle pairs, called \textit{test cases}.
 The key value of a test suite lies in its ability to detect faults.
 Fault detection relies on the choice of good test inputs -- to ensure that any faulty statements are executed -- and, for each input, a test oracle that can detect error states introduced by faults and judge them against necessary conditions for correctness~\cite{voas1992pie}.

-A rich literature on test adequacy metrics exists to assess the fault exposure ability of test inputs ~\cite{weyuker1988evaluation,chilenski1994applicability} and a growing literature exists on the importance of strong test oracles for fault detection~\cite{hossain2023measuring, staats2011programs,whalen2013icse,schuler2013checked,10.1145/2786805.2786858,jahangirova2016test,hossain2022brief}.
+A rich literature on test adequacy metrics exists to assess the fault exposure ability of test inputs ~\cite{weyuker1988evaluation,chilenski1994applicability} and a growing literature exists on the importance of strong test oracles for fault detection~\cite{hossain2023measuring, staats2011programs,whalen2013icse,schuler2013checked,zhang2015assertions,jahangirova2016test,hossain2022brief}.
 Unfortunately, manual development of high-quality test suites is extremely costly, time consuming, and error-prone~\cite{jahangirova2016test,6963470}.
 Consequently researchers have focused on methods for automating the generation of test cases.
 They have been particularly successful in developing a range of cost-effective methods for generating high-quality test inputs~\cite{manes2019art,chen2018systematic,bohme2017directed,zalewski2017american,sen2005cute,lakhotia2010empirical,godefroid2005dart,ali2009systematic,mao2016sapienz,fraser2011evosuite}.
 Automatically generating effective test oracles has proven more challenging and many of these techniques have used either \textit{implicit} oracles which use checks enforced by the runtime system, such as null pointer dereference exceptions, \textit{differential} oracles which compare the output of two programs or program versions against each other~\cite{mckeeman1998differential}, or \textit{metamorphic} which check for known relations between mutation of the inputs and corresponding changes of the outputs~\cite{metamorphicTesting2016}.